1973–74 Memphis Tams season: ABA Supplemental Draft

 None of the twelve players selected in the "Supplemental Draft" would ever play for the Tams once this draft concluded in May, though the Memphis franchise would arguably select the most successful draft prospect from the "Supplemental Draft" with second round pick Slick Watts from Xavier University of Louisiana.
-While Watts would never play in the ABA, he would find a surprising amount of success in the NBA despite going undrafted in the 1973 NBA draft by comparison, with his best year coming in 1976 with the Seattle SuperSonics due to him not just leading the NBA in both steals and assists, but also being a member of the All-NBA Defensive First Team and winning the J. Walter Kennedy Citizenship Award that year as well.
+While Watts would never play in the ABA, he would find success in the NBA despite going undrafted in the 1973 NBA draft by comparison, with his best year coming in 1976 with the Seattle SuperSonics due to him not just leading the NBA in both steals and assists, but also being a member of the All-NBA Defensive First Team and winning the J. Walter Kennedy Citizenship Award that year as well.